Frieza: Dragon Ball Z

 Enraged to find he is too late, as the Dragon Balls have become inert on Guru's death, Frieza briefly battles Vegeta, with the Saiyan Prince goading him into transforming and revealing his true power.
-Frieza transforms into his second form, and during the battle he finally admits to be the one who had destroyed the planet where the Saiyans had settled.
+Frieza transforms into his second form, and during the battle, he finally admits to being the one who had destroyed the planet where the Saiyans had settled.
 After defeating Vegeta, Frieza takes on Piccolo, who has at this point fused with Nail.
 Although Piccolo appears to be even with him, he transforms into his third form and dominates the powerful Namekian.
 Following a brief tussle with Gohan, Frieza decides to transform into his final form.
 He kills Dende to stop him from healing the others and mortally wounds Vegeta just as Goku arrives, who just recovered following his fight with the Ginyu Force.
 Frieza fights Goku and the two seem evenly matched, but Frieza powers up to 50% of his maximum power and brutally beats him; however, Goku manages to seriously wound the tyrant with a Spirit Bomb.
 In retaliation, Frieza critically injures Piccolo and kills Krillin, which sends Goku into a rage, consequently assuming Super Saiyan form for the first time.
-Goku takes the upper hand and viciously pummels Frieza, who damages the core of Namek in an act of desperation, knowing he can survive in vacuum of space.
+Goku takes the upper hand and viciously pummels Frieza, who damages the core of Namek in an act of desperation, knowing he can survive in the vacuum of space.
 The tyrant then uses 100% of his power and briefly regains the advantage, but his power level begins to drop and he is again outclassed by Goku and ultimately sliced in half by one of his own attacks.
 Though Goku spares the crippled Frieza while leaving for his ship to escape the planet's destruction, Frieza attempts to blast Goku from behind, prompting Goku to retaliate with his own attack that apparently destroys Frieza.

-However, Frieza survives both the attack and Namek's explosion, and drifts through space until he is found by his father King Cold (コルド大王, Korudo Daiō), who was on his way to Namek to aid him against Goku.
-Over the next year, Frieza is rebuilt with cybernetic prosthetics, increasing his strength significantly, and the two immediately head for Earth to exact revenge on Goku and his friends, but they are confronted by Trunks, Vegeta and Bulma's son from the future.
-After a brief battle, Frieza is sliced to pieces by Trunks and his remains blasted into oblivion, with his father following shortly afterwards.
+However, Frieza survives both the attack and Namek's explosion and drifts through space until he is found by his father King Cold (コルド大王, Korudo Daiō), who was on his way to Namek to aid him against Goku.
+Over the next year, Frieza is rebuilt with cybernetic prosthetics, increasing his strength significantly, and the two immediately head for Earth to exact revenge on Goku and his friends, but they are confronted by Trunks, the son of Vegeta and Bulma, who has traveled back to their time from the future.
+After a brief battle, Frieza is sliced to pieces by Trunks and his remains are blasted into oblivion, with his father following shortly afterward.
 Though finally gone, Frieza's cells are later used as a catalyst for the future villain Cell.
 Cell is eventually destroyed by Gohan, thereby destroying the last traces of Frieza's biological tissue.

+In the original unaltered timeline where Goku dies of a viral heart disease, Frieza and King Cold are intercepted and killed on Earth by Goku, who arrived via Instant Transmission, and Cell is later killed by Future Trunks.